 Oedema: Oedema is a physiological condition in which rough corky swellings form on the petioles and lower leaf surfaces.
 Excessive soil moisture and poor lighting with low temperatures predispose plants to oedema.
 It occurs most often on succulent plants and during the winter.
 If injury continues, the leaves turn yellow, droop and fall from the plants.
 Leaves showing symptoms of oedema will not recover, but you can halt the decline of a plant by improving light and watering less often.
 Repotting to improve soil drainage may also help.

-Yellowing of the Entire Plant: Yellowing may result from too little light, too little fertilizer, insects or mites.
+Yellowing of the Entire Plant: Foliage may become yellow because of too little light, too little fertilizer, insect pests, or mites.
 Most often yellowing is a symptom caused by overwatering.
 Check for drainage in the pot, examine the roots and if most are dark, soft and dead, it is better to discard the plant.

 Yellowing, Browning & Death of Lower Leaves: This is generally caused by nitrogen or iron deficiency.
 Pot-bound plants are especially susceptible.
 Regular application of fertilizer and repotting periodically in fresh soil avoids this problem.

-Bud Drop: The premature dropping of flower buds may be caused by lack of fertilization, excessive nitrogen, excessive soil dryness, overwatering or spraying with cold water.
+Bud Drop: The premature dropping of flower buds may be caused by lack of fertilization, excessive nitrogen, excessively dry soil, overwatering or spraying with cold water.

 Cold Water Spots: Watering with cold water or splashing water on the leaves sometimes causes white or straw-colored spots or patches on the leaves of some plants.